Unified_Coalesced table

 Tip

-The combination of pk and datasource uniquely identifies a row in the Unified_Coalesced table, which correlates to a single row in a domain table.
+The combination of PK and Datasource uniquely identifies a row in the Unified Coalesced table, which correlates to a single row in a domain table.

 String